-Management fees, whether paid as a mutual fund expense ratio or a fee paid to a financial advisor, can range from 0.10% to over 2%.
+Management fees, whether paid as a mutual fund expense ratio or a fee paid to a financial advisor, typically range from 0.01% to over 2%.
 Generally, the range in fee amount is due to management strategy.
 For example, more aggressive investment portfolios tend to have higher management fees because there is more work involved due to the higher turnover of securities.
 Passive funds may have lower management fees because they select and then stick with the assets within the portfolio.

 Flat Management Fees